villekf/OMEGA-doc/docs/source/technical.rst

 gigabytes.
 This is partially caused by MATLAB/Octave always storing sparse matrices in double precision format with 64-bit integer indices in 64-bit systems although single precision and 32-bit integers would be enough.
-Implemenation 1 is only available for PET and CT, it is not currently available for SPECT.
+Implementation 1 is only available for PET and CT, it is not currently available for SPECT.

 Previously implementation 1 supported a non-parallel version, but this was removed in v2.0.

 The current version performs a "precomputation" step before the actual system matrix is computed.
 The precomputation phase is needed in order to allocate correct amount of memory for the sparse matrix.
-In this case, the sparse matrix is directly created and ﬁlled in the C++ MEX-ﬁle.
+In this case, the sparse matrix is directly created and filled in the C++ MEX-ﬁle.
 MATLAB sparse matrices are in compressed sparse column (CSC) format, but PET data is handled row by row (i.e. each measurement) basis, making it more suitable for compressed sparse row (CSR) format.
 However, this can be solved by